SwadicalRag/bON/README.md

 ## Benchmarks?
 Benchmarks.
 Against [vON](https://github.com/vercas/vON):

-(tested with no recursion, as vON did not like recursing tables when I tested)
+(tested with no recursion, as vON did not like recursing tables)

-Tested with LuaJIT 2.1.0-alpha
+Tested with Lua 5.3.0
 #### Table used (derived from the vON example):
 ```lua
 local tbl = {